 Shaping the Pizza

-Because extra flour can make your dough tough, we recommend using a bit of olive oil instead of flour to grease your fingers and work surface.
+Because extra flour can make your dough tough, we recommend using a bit of olive oil instead of flour to grease your fingers and work surface when working with poolish pizza dough

 To shape the pizza, begin by dividing the dough into two halves and forming each into a ball.
 Flatten the first portion into a disc.
 Use your fingertips to gently press the dough down and out.
 Start at the center of the disc and work towards the outer edge.
 Aim to make a 12-inch (30 cm) circle, leaving a half-inch (1.5 cm) of dough around the edge untouched.